Center Tilt Rod vs. Hidden Tilt Rod: Which Option is Right for You?

 Traditionally, shutters include a tilt rod in the center of each panel, which allows the louvers to move simultaneously at one time.
-A very large misconception is that this rod is meant to be grabbed and jerked up and down to operate the louvers on a daily basis.
+Many people would assume that this center-tilt rod is meant to be used to open and close the louvers.
+However this common misconception is a BIG NO NO!
 The proper way to operate a shutter is by grabbing the louvers and moving them up or down without touching the tilt bar.
-The center tilt is there for function of the louvers moving together and over time the staples that secure the rod to the louvers might become loose if mishandled.
+The center tilt is there for function of the louvers moving together.
+If misused, over time the staples that secure the rod to the louvers might become loose and damaged.
+Therefore, if you can foresee the potential threat of children and/or pets damaging this alluring center-tilt rod…I would suggest the next option.

 Aesthetic quality is a large factor in purchasing shutters.
 Typically my preference in advising potential customers is that the center tilt rod looks best with traditional décor, and hidden tilt with a transitional or modern look.
 This isn’t to say that you can’t mix any décor with either tilt, but I have especially noticed that a very modern home looks best with a larger louver and hidden tilt.